Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 Q: How many idols are there?

-Q: My idol toss gives me 0% no matter how many eggs I add, even though I don’t have all the idols yet.
+Q: My Idol Toss gives me 0% no matter how many eggs I add, even though I don’t have all the idols yet.
 HALP!!!

-A: Most of the idols are unlocked in the idol toss as you complete each chapter.
+A: Most of the idols are unlocked in the Idol Toss as you complete each chapter.

 Seven of the idols require you to have collected all the weapons (just possess it at least once in your file at any given time, no need to have them all at the same time).

-Finally, 2 idols can only come from the treasure hunt board (and AR card I think).
+Finally, 2 idols can only come from the Treasure Hunt board (and AR card I think).
 They are

 Of course, you can always just scan AR cards.
-Where? ask google.
+Where?
+Ask Google.

 Q: How do I delete a save file?

-SOLOS aka single player
+SOLO aka single player